folio-org/folio-ansible/README.md

-To run a backend "blackbox" system using Vagrant: `vagrant up backend` (currently includes Okapi, mod-users, sample tenant "diku", and sample user data)
+To run a backend "blackbox" system using Vagrant: `vagrant up backend` (currently includes Okapi, mod-users, sample tenant "diku", and sample user data).

-To run a demo system using Vagrant: `vagrant up demo` (currently includes Okapi, mod-users, sample tenant "diku", and sample user data - exactly like the backend system, at the moment)
+To run a demo system using Vagrant: `vagrant up demo` (currently includes Okapi, mod-users, sample tenant "diku", and sample user data -- exactly like the backend system, at the moment).

 To build a development environment using Vagrant: `vagrant up dev`
 * Requires Ansible \>= 2.1
-(currently includes Okapi and mod-users running in Docker containers, sample tenant "diku", and sample user data with source code shared in the working directory)
+(currently includes Okapi and mod-users running in Docker containers, sample tenant "diku", and sample user data with source code shared in the working directory).

-For all Vagrant boxes, the Okapi port on the VM (9130) will be forwarded to localhost:9130.
+For all Vagrant boxes, the Okapi port on the VM (9130) will be forwarded to localhost:9130

 To test this, fetch a list of users: